Javier Jauregui (footballer)

 Javier Jauregui Blanco (born 29 January 1975) is a Spanish former professional footballer who played as a goalkeeper.

 Club career

-Born in Tolosa, Gipuzkoa, Jauregui appeared in 277 Segunda División games over eight seasons, representing in the competition SD Eibar, Córdoba CF, Lorca Deportiva CF and Real Unión.
-On 22 June 1997, whilst a player of CD Logroñés, he played his first and only La Liga match, a 2–1 away loss against Real Sociedad.
+Born in Tolosa, Gipuzkoa, Jauregui appeared in 277 Segunda División games over eight seasons, representing in the competition Eibar, Córdoba, Lorca Deportiva and Real Unión.
+On 22 June 1997, while in service of Logroñés, he played his only La Liga match, a 2–1 away loss against Real Sociedad.

-Jauregui retired in June 2011 at the age of 36, after one year with amateurs SD Beasain in his native Basque Country.
+Jauregui retired in June 2011 at the age of 36, after one season with Tercera División club Beasain in his native Basque Country.